Do you want to overcome job interview nerves and approach interviews with confidence? Here are five ways to overcome job interview nerves.

 You’ve landed the interview, done your research, practised answering potential interview questions and now the big moment has arrived.
-Here’s five practical ways you can overcome job interview nerves:
+Here are five ways you can overcome job interview nerves.

-If you suffer from pre-interview stress and anxiety it’s likely you will benefit from controlled breathing technique to help calm your nerves.
+If you suffer from pre-interview stress and anxiety you will likely benefit from controlled breathing techniques to help calm your nerves.
 You’ve probably heard of the ‘fight-or-flight’ response which happens when we perceive we are in danger.
-Stress and anxiety responses often result in shallow and/or accelerated breathing, clenched teeth, tightened muscles including those in the chest and throat.
+Stress and anxiety responses often result in shallow and/or accelerated breathing, clenched teeth, and tightened muscles including those in the chest and throat.
 Other signs are sweaty palms and increased perspiration.

 By adopting a controlled breathing technique you can address the symptoms and normalise your heart rate, relax your muscles and reduce tension.
 You might find a controlled breathing technique useful.
 Try breathing deeply for a count of seven and holding it as long as it feels comfortable before breathing out for a count of eleven.
 Repeat this until you feel your anxiety level drop and you’ve developed a sense of calm or until your interviewer emerges to show you to the interview room!

 One way of helping yourself to feel confident and calm is to use the ‘fake it until you make it’ approach.
 By this, we mean using your body language to portray how you want to feel.
 If it’s confident and professional you want to feel, adopt confident body language by standing tall, head held high, putting on a warm smile and generally taking on an air of feeling calm and in control.
 The idea is that your external body language will affect how you feel on the inside.
 You’ll begin to feel a sense of confidence, professionalism and calm.